AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

 <img src="../../assets/images/deepwalk/karate_club_embs.png" alt="karate-club-graph-embeddings">

-As you can see, the embeddings did very well at representing the structure of the graph.
-Not only the two karate clubs are clearly separated but the members which are connected to the other clubs (e.g. nodes 28, 30, 8, and 2) are sort of more in the middle.
+As you can see, the embeddings did very well at representing graph neighbourhoods.
+Not only are the two karate clubs clearly separated but the members connected to the other clubs are more in the middle (e.g. nodes 28, 30, 8, and 2).
 In addition, the algorithm seems to have found a sub-community in the "Officer" karate club, which just shows how useful these embeddings can be.
-To summarise, **DeepWalk (and any other node embedding algorithm) tries to represent the nodes as vectors which capture some structural information from the graph.**
+To summarise, **DeepWalk (and any other neighbourhood based node embedding algorithm) represents the nodes as vectors which capture some neighbourhood information from the graph.**

-Now that you have an intuitive understanding of what are we trying to achieve, let's see how exactly DeepWalk does its magic.
+Now that you have an intuitive understanding of what are we trying to achieve on the graph, let's see how exactly DeepWalk does its magic.
 To do that, we first need to understand the concept of random walk on graph.

 ### Random Walk
 Random walk is a sequence of nodes, where next node is chosen randomly from the adjacent nodes.
 For example, let's start our random walk from node 25.
 From the graph above we can see that the node 25 (right-most) is connected to the nodes 24 and 31.
 Hence, using a coin-flip we'll determine where we go next.
 If we've arrived at the node 24, we can see that it's connected to the members 23, 27, and 31.
 Again, we need to choose randomly where to go next.
 This "walk" continues until we've reached the desired walk length.
-Let's now write a simple function to implement this in code.
+Let's write a simple function to implement this in code.

 ```python
 def random_walk(start_node, walk_length):